ELVIN4/learnit/README.md

 - **Progress Tracking**: Easily track your learning progress across courses.
 - **Task Scheduling**: Background processing of tasks for smooth performance.
 - **Caching**: Enhanced speed and performance with Redis-based caching.
+- **Responsive Design**: Mobile-friendly design for an optimal experience across all devices.

 ## Stack